 Do you need a new pair of windshield wiper blades?
 Leave a comment (after reading this post) to enter the giveaway.
-I have a brand new pair, and since I don’t have a car, they’re not doing me any [...]Read the full post.
+I have a brand new pair, and since I don’t have a car, they’re not doing me any good sitting in my living room.

 Here is my May 2010 plastic trash collection tally: 5.3 oz Plastic Waste [3.5 oz new/1.8 oz acquired prior to June 2007] Every month, I tally my plastic waste in an effort to find plastic-free alternatives wherever possible.Read the full post.